imagej/imagej.github.io/pages/JRuby_Scripting.md

 Help](Scripting_Help "wikilink") for tips on using this interpreter window.l

-Try loading one of the ImageJ sample images by going to .
-Once you've done that we'll examine the image using JRuby.
+Try loading one of the ImageJ sample images by going to {% include bc content="File | Open Samples | T1 Head (2.4M, 16-bits)" %}.
+Once you've
+done that we'll examine the image using JRuby.
 You can get a reference to the current image with ij.IJ.getImage.
 Try assigning the result to a variable, like this: